wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 #### Logs Stats

+The **Logs Stats** section contains charts that track the amount of logs that are successfully delivered and successfully queried by the Wavefront service.
+Also, the section shows charts that track the amount of logs that are received, queued, and blocked by the Wavefront proxy.

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
 To participate, contact your Tanzu Observability account representative."%}

-The **Logs Stats** section shows charts that track the amount of logs that are successfully delivered and successfully queried by the Wavefront service.
-Also, the section shows charts that track the amount of logs that are received, queued, and blocked by the Wavefront proxy.

 These charts use the following metrics: